Dentalium shell: Pacific Northwest

 Peoples of the Northwest Pacific Coast would trade dentalium into the Great Plains, Great Basin, Central Canada, Northern Plateau and Alaska for other items including many foods, decorative materials, dyes, hides, macaw feathers which came from Central America, turquoise from the American Southwest, as well as many other items.

-Nuu-chah-nulth peoples were the primary harvesters of dentalium shells.
+Nuu-chah-nulth people were the primary harvesters of dentalium shells.
 Among the Northwest Coastal tribes, the shells were valued for both trade and adornment.
 Young Nuu-chah-nulth girls of high status wore elaborate dentalium jewelry.
 When the jewelry was removed, a potlatch was held to celebrate, and the girl would be considered eligible for marriage.

 Athabaskan peoples of Alaska and subarctic Canada incorporate dentalium into jewelry with glass beads.
 Along with iron, these items were regarded as prestigious trade goods in the 19th century.

 Shells of the species Antalis pretiosa which had been gathered on the shores of Vancouver Island were first traded to the Canadian Plateau between 1000 and 1 BCE.
 During the 1st century CE, the shell was a common trade item in the Plateau.
 Some very elite women from Plateau tribes wore dentalium shells through pierced septa.
 Elaborate bridal headdresses from the 19th and early 20th centuries, features dentalium shells strung on hide with Chinese brass coins and glass beads.
-Nlaka'pamux peoples have included dentalium shells in their relatives' burials.
+Nlaka'pamux people have included dentalium shells in their relatives' burials.
 The shells are sometimes given away at memorial services.